 Linksys Dial Plan Tips and Tricks

 One of the most common questions we get asked about VoIP is, "Is it still okay if I dial 10 digits for local calls?"
-Guess what: that's up to you!
+Regardless of the fact that that's a terrible first question to ask, the answer is up to you.
 The dial plan on Linksys devices is one of their most powerful features, and with it, you can configure your dialing rules any way you want.

 We were going to write an entire introduction to dial plans but discovered Cisco has rewritten lots of Linksys documentation and done a great job of it.
 So instead, here's a link to the Cisco ATA Administration Guide - dial plans start on page 63 of the PDF.